sarkaramal/tracker.opensource/data_science/data_science.md

-# ALl the open source project related to data science are tracked
+# All the open source project related to data science are tracked

 ## Optical Character Recognition (OCR)